-Our effective income tax rate was 90.1% for the year ended December 31, 2019, compared to 12.8% for the same period in 2018.
+Our effective income tax rate was a benefit of 90.1% for the year ended December 31, 2019, compared to a benefit of 12.8% for the same period in 2018.
 The primary reasons for the effective income tax rate changes are due to differing levels of income before income tax, release of a partial valuation allowance of the deferred tax assets, and discrete charges recorded during the respective periods.
 Factors that could cause our annual effective tax rate to differ materially from our quarterly effective tax rates include changes in the geographic mix of taxable income and discrete events that may occur.